G-Wiley/Flip_Chip_Test_System/known_issues_Tester_PCB.md

 <li>Add the ESP32 to the Tester PCB as a stuff option, so the Test System can be built with only one PCB (without the Tester Controller board).
 Leave the 20-pin header on the Tester PCB schematic so the old configuration is still possible by installing the 20-pin header and not installing the ESP32.</li>
 <li>The UUT power switch is nice but mechanically weak.
 Figure out another option.</li>
 <li>IC6 is not needed.
 Remove it.</li>
 <li>IC3 pin 23 GPIO signal is connected directly to VPP.
+A software bug can cause an output driven low to be shorted to VPP.
 Instead, connect IC3 pin 23 through a small-value resistor to VPP.</li>
 <li>IC2 pin 1 GPIO signal is connected directly to GND.
+A software bug can cause an output driven high to be shorted to GND.
 Instead, connect IC2 pin 1 through a small-value resistor to GND.</li>
 <li>Mounting holes, 6 places, need updated pads for soldermask clearance underneath screw heads.</li>
 </ol>